meliorence/react-native-snap-carousel/doc/CUSTOM_INTERPOLATIONS.md

 This is where the fun begins!

 The first trick is **to ensure that the active item will always sit on top of the next ones**.
 By default, an item with a higher index will also have a higher `zIndex`.
-To counteract this, you can use the following:
+To counteract this, you can use the following. :warning: **Currently, this can lead to swipe/click events being missed!** See [this issue](https://github.com/archriss/react-native-snap-carousel/issues/262) for more info.

 ```javascript
 {